theaioath/theaioath.github.io/_pages/about.md

 permalink: "/about.html"
 ---

-Hi there!
+Hi there :)

-My name is Houda.
-I am a general medicine doctor and AI in healthcare consultant who left sunny Marrakech to snowy Montreal in order to learn about how AI can be used to improve medicine.
-I am really interested in learning how to have tools that are safe, inclusive and fair for all patients.
+I'm Houda, I am a medical doctor and senior AI scientist currently living in Montreal, Canada.
+Just like all my peers, I gave an oath to do no harm, and I beleive this applies to the AI tools I develop as well.
+I have experience in computer vision on medical imaging, and recently started digging deeper in  explainable AI and responsible AI for healthcare.
+I'll be sharing around those topics, and documenting my learning in XAI on the AI lab.

+Stay tuned!